 After 2.5 long years, Buy This, Not That: How To Spend Your Way To Freedom, is now available for purchase!
 Pick up a hardcopy on Amazon, Barnes & Noble, or your local bookstore (call ahead).
-The book is a Wall Street Journal bestseller!
+It also became an instant Wall Street Journal bestseller!

 To celebrate, I’d like to share what makes a great nonfiction finance book based on insights from my Portfolio Penguin Random House editor, Noah Schwartzberg!
 But first some background.

 Back in 2012, I looked for a literary agent in order to get a book deal.
 I was three years into writing Financial Samurai, had just left my banking job of 11 years, and felt I had a unique message to share.

 After putting together my pitch about teaching people how to negotiate a severance, I contacted over two dozen agents.
 I waited for a couple of weeks and heard the sound of blackness under a pale moon light.

 Not one to be deterred by rejection, I decided to work together with my father and wife to write How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.
 The book was recently updated and has helped thousands of people break free from jobs they dislike with money in their pockets.

 The ebook has also generated over $500,000 in net profits since it first came out in 2012.
 Not bad if you are considering self-publishing a book, yeah?

 For those of you who are told “no,” don’t listen.
 If you want to create something special, do it!
 Don’t let the gatekeepers hold you back.
 The internet is making more things possible for more people.